goglecm/AutoBrightnessCam/README.md

 sudo make uninstall
 ```

+Note: `make install-strip` also works.
+It will exclude debugging symbols.

+### Notable configure options

+- **--enable-debug** - Enable assertions and allow the app to crash gracefully.
+- **--enable-skipsystemctlcalls** - Skip the systemd setup.
+The app won't start
+  automatically.

+### Notable configure features

+- **--without-upower** - Do not use upower for the battery state.

+### Build

 It is recommended to do the building in a separate directory as to not interfere
 with the source files (though it shouldn't be a problem).